Squatting does not provide you with any security

 - entered the property genuinely believing you were a tenant – for example, if a bogus letting agent rented you a property they had no right to

 - are a Gypsy or Traveller living on an unauthorised site.
+For further advice and support contact Gypsies and Travellers Wales.

 It is illegal to get into a property by breaking in or damaging windows and doors and you could be arrested even if the damage is minimal.